• Skip to primary navigation

 • Free Offers

-• es_MXEspañol
+• Blog

-Can I use a Medical Lien to pay bills after a car accident?
+Can I Use a Medical Lien to Pay Bills After a Car Accident?

 When faced with medical bills after a car accident, many people prefer to have a medical lien placed on their bills.
 When a lien is placed on a bill, this means that the bill does not have to be paid until a case is settled or until the end of a court case.
 This scenario applies when someone’s injuries are the fault of another person.
 A claim will have been made against that person.
 The hospital or doctor has agreed to wait until the case has been resolved before actively pursuing the bill.